katahiromz/RisohEditor/README.md

 RisohEditor is a free resource editor for Win32 development, created by Katayama Hirofumi MZ.

 It can read/write resource data in RC/RES/EXE/DLL files.
+UTF-16 resource files are also supported.

 Download binary: https://katahiromz.web.fc2.com/re/en